edgedb/easy-edgedb/chapter2/index.md

 }
 ```

 Let's filter the cities now.
-One flexible way to search is with `like` or `ilike` to match on parts of a string.
+One flexible way to search is with `like` or `ilike` which allow us to to match on parts of a string.

-- `like` is case-sensitive: "Bistritz" matches "Bistritz" but "bistritz" does not.
+- `like` is case sensitive: "Bistritz" matches "Bistritz" but "bistritz" does not.
-- `ilike` is not case-sensitive (the i in ilike means **insensitive**), so "Bistritz" matches both "BiStRitz" and "bisTRITz".
+- `ilike` is not case sensitive (the i in ilike means **insensitive**), so "Bistritz" matches both "BiStRitz" and "bisTRITz".

 You can also add `%` on the left and/or right which means match anything before or after.
 Here are some examples with the matched part **in bold**: